-While Mashed Potatoes are a Thanksgiving potato dish you can’t live without, these Funeral Potatoes are also a must have in many families!
+While Mashed Potatoes are a Thanksgiving potato dish you can’t live without, these cornflake potatoes are also a must have in many families!

-Why are they called funeral potatoes?
-This cornflake covered cheesy potato dish is most known for becoming a staple at funeral luncheons.
+This cornflake covered cheesy potato casserole dish is most known for becoming a staple at funeral luncheons.

-How to make funeral potatoes aka cheesy potatoes
+How to make cheesy potatoes with corn flakes

 - thawed southern style hash browns